What came first, the chicken or the egg?

 7 – It shows if the design is working or not

-Likewise, if you need a website building by someone who’s passionately nerdy about what they do then give me a holler.
-I’ll ensure that your project runs smoothly, by the numbers and you won’t have to buy shares in Alka Seltzer to get through it.
+Or if you need a website built by someone who’s passionately nerdy about what they do, then give me a holler.
+I’ll ensure the project runs smoothly, especially if you have the content ready first.